 A WARNING Do not hook up the power cord to any receptacle until you have verified proper polarity and grounding.
-DO NOT plug the shore power cord into a campsite receptacle(s): ☐ That has reverse polarity ☐ With non-functioning ground circuits ☐ That shows outward signs of heat damage.
+DO NOT plug the shore power cord into a campsite receptacle(s): That has reverse polarity With non-functioning ground circuits That shows outward signs of heat damage.
 Doing so may result in property damage or serious injury.
 Plugging the shore power cord into an incorrectly wired power source could damage the recreation vehicle electrical system and result in severe or fatal injury.
 Damage or injury resulting from connection to malfunctioning or improperly wired power sources is not covered by your recreation vehicle warranty.
 DO NOT Do not use any cheater plug, adapter or extension cord to reconfigure incoming AC power or break the continuity of the circuit connected to the grounding pin.
 Do not connect the power cord into an outlet that is not grounded, or adapt the power cord plug to connect it to a receptacle for which it is not designed.
 Do not remove the grounding pin to connect to a non-grounded receptacle.
 Removal of the ground pin disables an important safety feature designed to prevent shock and electrocution hazards.
 Do not connect the power cord to an extension cord.
-Use of an improper extension cord will cause overheating of the cord as well as potentially causing premature failure of the AC equipment. ☐ The power cord must be fully extended when in use and not left coiled in the electrical compartment or on the ground.
-A power cord left coiled may potentially create enough heat to melt its protective casing.
-It is the responsibility of the owner of the electrical recentacle to ensure that sonal injury.
+Use of an improper extension cord will cause overheating of the cord as well as potentially causing premature failure of the AC equipment.
+The power cord must be fully extended when in use and not left coiled in the electrical compartment or on the ground.
+A power cord left coiled sonal injury.